etiennebacher/tidypolars/README.md

 are already a lot of resources on [its website](https://rpolars.github.io/).

-One characteristic of `polars` is that its syntax is 1) extremely verbose, and 2) very close to the `pandas` syntax in Python.
-While this makes it quite easy to read, it is **yet another syntax to learn** for R users that are accustomed so far to either base R, `data.table` or the `tidyverse`.
+One characteristic of `polars` is that its syntax is 1) quite verbose, and 2) very close to the `pandas` syntax in Python.
+While this makes it easy to read, it is **yet another syntax to learn** for R users that are accustomed so far to either base R, `data.table` or the `tidyverse`.

 The objective of `tidypolars` is to **provide functions that are very close to the `tidyverse` ones** but that call the `polars` functions under the hood so that we don’t lose any of its capacities.
-Moreover, the objective is to keep `tidypolars` **dependency-free** with the exception of `polars` itself (which has no dependencies).

 ## Example

-Suppose you already have some code that uses `dplyr`:
+Suppose that you already have some code that uses `dplyr`:

 ``` r
 library(dplyr, warn.conflicts = FALSE)